 How can I learn more about becoming part of First Church?

 There are several ways!
 Connect with a minister or staff member over email, zoom, phone or in-person.
 We also have regular gatherings for newcomers where we can get to know one another more and you can ask whatever questions you may have.
+We also have new members classes every month there is a joining Sunday for a deeper dive into what it means to be a member at First Church.
 You can also check out our Get Involved page.
 You don’t need to be a formal member to participate in or enjoy the gifts of being in community at First Church.

 What does it mean to become a member of the church?